Siege of Darayya and Muadamiyat: 2015

 The rebels in Darayya launched an offensive in early August 2015, after months of preparations, in an attempt to push back government forces from the town and possibly reach the nearby Mezzeh military airport which had been used to bomb Darayya.
 After three days of fighting, the rebels reportedly managed to seize several strategic buildings overlooking the airport.
-During the clashes, 23 rebel fighters died, while the rebels claimed to had killed 70 government soldiers.
+During the clashes, 23 rebel fighters died, while the rebels claimed to have killed 70 government soldiers.